Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ### Start Alfresco Share

-Once you've started Alfresco Content Services, you can start Alfresco Share using a browser.
+Once you've started Content Services, you can start Alfresco Share using a browser.

 1. Browse to the location of your installation.